Modric open to Ibrahimovic union in MLS

 The former Barcelona forward has netted three goals in as many matches since arriving from Manchester United and Modric admits he tries to keep an eye on the enigmatic striker, providing kick-off times are favourable.

 "It's difficult [to watch because of the time zones].
-Sometimes I watch the games when they are early in Europe," Modric said.
+Sometimes I watch the games when they are early in Europe," Modric told SVT Sport.

 "[Ibrahimovic] was such a big player in Europe the last 10 to 20 years.
 I would like him to play football a bit longer, to watch him, to see his magic like he did in past years.